BrockDSL/Change_Detection_Analysis_Remote_Sensing/README.md

 ![Niagara municipal boundary shapefile 1 on the visualization aera][logo35]

-Right click on the municipal boundary.shp in the layer manager and select Zoom to layer Extent.
+Right click on the **Municipal Boundary.shp** in the **Layer Manager** and select **Zoom to layer Extent**.

 ![Image of the Niagara municipal boundary shapefile 1][logo36]

-Select the right view and repeat the above steps to add the municipal boundary shapefile.
+Select the **right view** and repeat the above steps to add the municipal boundary shapefile.
 However, for thsi step you would choose municipal boundary (2) folder and select municipal boundary.shp and click opem.

 ![Niagara municipal boundary shapefile 2][logo37]